Aquanty/rtd-hgs/docs/source/index.rst

 #. **ton_val(i), stress_var(i), i=1,npanel** Time on [T] and specified
    stress variation [L T:math:`^{-1}`] list.

-Chosen nodes in the currently active domain (see Section :ref:`sec:modify_material` ) are assigned a time-variable specified stress variation value.
-The specified stress variation value is given by the term
+| Chosen nodes in the currently active domain (see Section :ref:
+| ) are assigned a time-variable specified stress variation value.
+The
+  specified stress variation value is given by the term

   .. math:: \frac{\partial \left(  \sigma_{zz}/ \rho g \right) }{\partial t}

   and corresponds to an equivalent freshwater head change per unit time.

 --------------